lxcid/kafka-docker/README.md

 This also means that I have removed several features:

-- No custom init script support
+- No custom init script
+- No create topics
+- No discovering broker list

+Some of these features may be added in the future but the goal of this project is to build a production ready Kafka docker image.

 ## Environment Variables